 Romans 2:20-24 20an instructor of the foolish, a teacher of children, having in the law the embodiment of knowledge and truth— 21you then who teach others, do you not teach yourself?
 While you preach against stealing, do you steal?
 22You who say that one must not commit adultery, do you commit adultery?
 You who abhor idols, do you rob temples?
 23You who boast in the law dishonor God by breaking the law.
 24For, as it is written, “The name of God is blasphemed among the Gentiles because of you.”

-And if anyone is still assuming that Paul is referencing only the “Ten” commandments and not the Law of Moses, he immediately reassures us in the very next verse that he is most definitely not discussing just the “Ten” Commandments but is in fact referring to the ‘Law of God given through Moses’.
+And if anyone is still assuming that Paul is referencing only the “Ten” commandments and not the Law of Moses as a whole, he immediately reassures us in the very next verse that he is most definitely not discussing just the “Ten” Commandments, but is in fact referring to the ‘Law of God given through Moses’.

 Romans 2:25 for circumcision indeed is of value if you obey the Law, but if you break the Law your circumcision becomes uncircumcision.

-Paul is verbally chastising these believers in Rome for not obeying the Law of God and at the same time he is praising circumcision as having value, in ‘his’ Present Tense‘; not condemning it!
+The apostle Paul is verbally chastising these believers in Rome for not obeying the Law of God given through Moses, and at the same time he is praising circumcision as having value, ‘in his’ Present Tense‘, not condemning it!